 5. Pairing Options for Shrimp Burgers

-- French fries or sweet potato fries for a classic touch.
+- French fries or sweet potato fries for a classic touch

-- Coleslaw for a refreshing crunch.
+- Coleslaw for a crunchy counterpoint

-Complementary Sauces and Toppings:
+Sauces & Toppings:

-- Homemade aioli infused with garlic or herbs.
+- Homemade aioli with garlic or herbs

 6. Variations of Shrimp Burgers